TEACHING HOURS, RECEPTIONS, EXCURSIONS

 Philip Burton has a Doctorate in Classics from Cambridge University, and is now a Reader in Latin and Early Christian Studies in the University of Birmingham.
 He has taught Classics and Theology in various universities, and taught for many years at the Lampeter Summer Workshop in Greek and Latin.
 He has published on various aspects of early Christianity and on the heritage of the Graeco-Roman world.
 He taught at the Summer School in 2013.

 Seán McCrum studied Classics at Trinity College Dublin, and then spent several years as a research assistant in the Ulster Museum in Belfast, before being appointed Director of the Douglas Hyde Gallery at Trinity College Dublin.
 Later he worked as a critic, writer and broadcaster, and from 1987 to the present he has been an independent curator, organizing and managing cultural projects, events and exhibitions in many parts of the world.
 In recent years he has produced many of his own creative projects, which often involve the performance of Greek texts — in Classical, Hellenistic, Byzantine and Modern Greek.
 He has participated in Level-3 of the Byzantine Greek Summer School every year since 2009, and he has introduced text performance into the Summer School in most of those years, and may be doing so again in 2014.
 He taught at the Summer School in 2013.

 Paddy Sammon started ancient Greek in 1967 in James Joyce's alma mater, and graduated in Classics from Trinity College Dublin, Oscar Wilde's alma mater.
 His 35 years in the Irish foreign service included postings in the Embassies of Ireland in Bonn, Athens (twice), and Tokyo, and a year at the Ecole Nationale d'Administration, Paris.
 A linguist and lexicographer, he speaks Modern Greek fluently.
-He taught at the Byzantine Greek Summer School in Belfast in 2010 and 2011, and in Birmingham in 2012.
+He taught at the Byzantine Greek Summer School in Belfast in 2010 and 2011, and in Birmingham in 2012 and 2013.
 For more information on Paddy Sammon's work, see www.greenspeak.info and www.oscholars.com/TO/Appendix/Library/sammon.htm.